GDOlivercoding/ArrasManager/README.md

 installer.py can be used to repair potentially damaged files if a bug occurs please dm me on discord on top of this document

+do `py -m pip install -r requirements.txt` upon download or just `pip install -r requirements.txt` if you have pip on your PATH